-Worried about gross motor delay?
-We typically see a range of development for each milestone, where kids may develop that skill in the few months before or after their peers.
+We typically see a range of development for each gross motor milestone, where kids may develop that skill in the few months before or after their peers.
 If you notice your child continuing to struggle with development of an age-appropriate milestone, please see your pediatrician to request a PT evaluation.
 Listed below are examples of gross motor skills by age.

 Generally, gross motor development milestones for infants and toddlers are as follows: